Documentation structure for LLMs (llms.txt)

 Beta image support

-We aim to make beta Xcode versions available on the macOS executor as soon as we can.
+We aim to make beta Xcode versions available on the macOS executor at the earliest opportunity.
 This allows developers to test their apps ahead of the next stable Xcode release.

 To read about our customer support policy for beta images, check out this support center article.